kohlerm/nixos-config/README.md

 - vscode with some important plugins
 - Makefile now supports running local build (not via ssh)

-User is still mitchellh, might make it configurable in the future
+User changed to kohlerm, might make it configurable in the future

 there is an experimental branch "sway" for using the wayland based sway window manager